poolshark-protocol/docs/site/content/docs/overview/index.en.md

 This is due to the limitations around how much data can be loaded within a single smart contract transaction.

 Thus, one of the core driving principles in the design of the protocol is to maximize deterministic behavior in order to accomodate trades of different sizes.

-# What is OceanBook?

-OceanBook is a fully on-chain FIFO matching engine, which aggregates strings of orders using a fungible order queue.

-To fully understand what the PoolSharks team proposes here, we have to understand how a Queued Market Maker works and what the tradeoffs are versus other exchange models.